The Regenerative Travel Impact Awards 2021

 Health and Wellness

-Initiatives that promote equity, honour culture, or grow vibrant, resilient communities
+Initiatives that promote equity and honour culture for vibrant, resilient communities

 President of the Black Travel Alliance

-Martinique Lewis is an award winning diversity in travel consultant, creative lead for Nomadness Travel Tribe, President of the Black Travel Alliance and creator of The ABC Travel Greenbook.
+Martinique Lewis is an award winning diversity in travel consultant,creative lead for Nomadness Travel Tribe, President of the Black Travel Alliance and now you can add creator of The ABC Travel Greenbook!
+The number one resources connecting travelers to the African Diaspora Globally.
 Trusted amongst her peers as a ‘’connector’’ she is always connecting the dots to ensure the travel industry is mindful of diversity.

 Sustainability Editor at Condé Nast Traveller

 Paloma Zapata is the CEO of Sustainable Travel International.
-She leads the organization’s global efforts to maximize tourism’s contribution to conservation and development in order to protect destinations, preserve natural environments, and improve community well-being.
+As CEO, Paloma leads the organization’s global efforts to maximize tourism’s contribution to conservation and development in order to protect destinations, preserve natural environments, and improve community well-being.
+Paloma has designed and implemented impactful initiatives and projects in 25 nations across the globe.